owncloud/libre-graph-api-php/docs/Api/DrivesRootApi.md

 deletePermissionSpaceRoot($drive_id, $perm_id)
 ```

-Remove access to a DriveItem
+Remove access to a Drive

 Remove access to the root item of a drive.
 Only sharing permissions that are not inherited can be deleted.
 The `inheritedFrom` property must be `null`.